openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 ```
 #### Tracking boot image history

-This is just an idea for the moment and is not planned to included when the feature initially GAs.
-Based on customer feedback and team capacity, this will be implemented in a later release.
-Boot Image History will be tracked by a new CR called `BootImageHistory`.
-The MCO will not directly consume from this CR.
-As a starting point, here is a stub type definition for this:
+Note: This section is just an idea for the moment and is considered out of scope.
+This CR will require thorough API review in a follow-up enhancement.

+As a starting point, here is a stub type definition for a CRD to track the boot image history of a machine resource:

 ```
 type BootImageHistory struct {